Louis-Aime/Milesian-calendar/README.md

 and to any Unicode calendar, or other "series", and finally giving moon and Delta T coordinates.

 ## Converter
 A simplified version of the Milesian clock, handles dates only.
+The dates of solstices and equinoxes are displayed as marks on the dial.

 Require
 * Basic_Common
 * Misc_Date_Properties (complete)
 * Milesian Locale

+## XMLLoad
+Routines for loading the Milesian calendar's characteristics from a remote site with XMLHttpRequest.

+## Bribes
+Short codes pieces, not used in this packages, but potentially usufull for calendrical computations.